Supporting Black & Native Lives Scholarship Fund

 We have put a sign of support outside our theatre space, in regard particularly to local issues of tolerance, but we want to do more - to also take action to more directly impact Black Lives - and particularly Black Artists - to help give a young person skills to hone their talent, to be able to strengthen their voice - as an artist and as a human being.

-In a spirit of support and solidarity and to take action to more directly impact Black Lives, and particularly Black Artists, Double Edge has established the Supporting Black Lives scholarship to provide tuition-free and partial tuition scholarships, which in some cases will include housing and food, depending on the program, in each one of our Intensive and Immersion programs, fall, spring, and summer.
+In a spirit of support and solidarity and to take action to more directly impact Black Lives, and particularly Black Artists, Double Edge has established the Supporting Black & Native Lives scholarship to provide tuition-free and partial tuition scholarships, which in some cases will include housing and food, depending on the program, in each one of our Intensive and Immersion programs, fall, spring, and summer.